sib-swiss/introduction-to-unix/README.md

 * **Pre-course self-study tasks** (0.5 days):
 * **In-class teaching** (0.5 days):
-* **Post-course** exercises: a series of exercises to do on your own after the class.
+* **Post-course work** (0.5 days): a series of exercises to do on your own after the class.

-You will find all the details to the pre- and post-course tasks in the sections below.
+Details to the pre- and post-course tasks are given in the sections below.

 <br>
 <br>